-NOTE: Please note that, in order to use the disc images that you are about to download, you will need a valid product key for the software that you are going to install.
+NOTE: In order to use the disc images that you are about to download, you still need a valid product key.

+All the files are direct downloads from Microsoft's servers.
 The disc images are offered as ISO files (mainly for Windows) and IMG files (mostly for Office).
-Older versions of Microsoft Office, like Office 2007 are provided as EXE files.
-Office 2011 for Mac is available in the form of DMG files.
+Older versions of Microsoft Office, like Office 2010, are provided as EXE files.
+Office for Mac packages are available in the form of DMG or PKG files.

-If you do not know what disc images are, you should read this article: What is a disc image file (ISO, NRG, BIN)?.
-If you need help in working with disc images, we also recommend these tutorials:
+If you don't know what disc images are, you should read this article: What is a disc image file (ISO, NRG, BIN)?.
+Furthermore, if you need help working with disc images, we also recommend these tutorials: